FREE SHIPPING on orders over $65 International: over $250

 What Exactly is a Cha Hai?

-If you are subscribed to our youtube channel or if you have read certain articles of ours, then you’ve probably seen a piece of teaware made out of glass that looks like a mini-sized water pitcher.
-This is in fact called a cha hai.
+If you are subscribed to our YouTube channel or if you have read certain articles of ours, then you’ve probably seen a piece of teaware made out of glass that looks like a mini-sized water pitcher.
+This is in fact called a Cha Hai aka Gong Dao Bei.

-The cha hai, beautifully translated as “sea of tea”, is a vessel that serves to control the strength of the brew.
+The cha hai's literal translation is “sea of tea”, although a more popular version would be "fairness cup" or pitcher.
+It is a vessel that serves to control the strength of the brew.

 After brewing the tea for a certain amount of time either in a yixing or in gaiwan, tea should be decanted into a cha hai, from which it gets poured into individual cups.
 This method ensures that the tea leaves do not continue to steep in between each pour.
 In Chinese cha hai is also called “goon dao bei” or “bowl of impartiality” because it lets each participant enjoy the same brew.